Alexggp/csrf/README.md

 $ npm start
 ```

 This will start the server in por 3000.
-After that, you just have to access to the main html in the server:
+After that, you just have to access to the main html in the browser:

 ```sh
  localhost:3000